jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

    your old attachments.
 Simply install the new version and it will update everything appropriately.

-2. PREFRERRED: One of the excellent new features in Joomla 1.6 and later is the extension updater.
+2. PREFERRED: One of the excellent new features in Joomla 1.6 and later is the extension updater.
 Go to the Extension Manager in the back end and click on the 'Update' tab.
 Click 'Purge Cache' and then 'Find Updates' on the toolbar.
 If there is a new release of Attachments, it will be shown.